 \section{Minimal symplectic fillings}

-As mentioned in Introduction above, Lisca~\cite{Lisca-2008} classified minimal symplectic fillings of a cyclic quotient surface singularity up to diffeomorphism and Bhupal--Ono~\cite{Bhupal-Ono-2012} provided all minimal symplectic fillings of a non-cyclic quotient surface singularity.
-In this section we summarize Lisca's result~\cite{Lisca-2008} and Bhupal--Ono's result~\cite{Bhupal-Ono-2012}.
+As mentioned in Introduction above, Lisca~\cite{Lisca-2008} classifies minimal symplectic fillings of a cyclic quotient surface singularity up to diffeomorphism and Bhupal--Ono~\cite{Bhupal-Ono-2012} provides all minimal symplectic fillings of a non-cyclic quotient surface singularity.
+In this section we summarize Lisca's result~\cite{Lisca-2008} and Bhupal-Ono's result~\cite{Bhupal-Ono-2012}.